ravina01/ravina01/README.md

 <br>
 Software Engineer with an M.S. in Robotics (Computer Science), passionate about building AI, Computer Vision, and high-performance systems.
 Currently focused on GPU acceleration, inference optimization, and large-scale distributed infrastructure.

 <br>

-⚡ Fun fact: I jumped off the sky on my birthday!
-[Watch it here](https://youtu.be/0fE-8fkhm9Y?si=0sktlQhNJBjcdOhK)
+⚡ ⚡ Outside of engineering, I enjoy adventure, travel, and occasionally jumping out of airplanes[Watch it here](https://youtu.be/0fE-8fkhm9Y?si=0sktlQhNJBjcdOhK)